czyzby/wesnoth-saurian-pack/_modding.md

-If you do would like to use the graphics of the additional Saurians, but want to define custom statistics for the new units, skip the `[+units]` tag during dependency setup (see the first section), and instead copy the unit configuration files from `units/saurians/` to your add-on and apply the changes.
+If you do would like to use the graphics of the additional Saurians, but want to define custom statistics for the new units, skip the `[+units]` tag during dependency setup, and instead copy the unit configuration files from `units/saurians/` to your add-on, applying the changes.

-Note that in order for the sprites to be correctly picked up by the game client, `[binary_path]` has to be defined in your `.cfg` file:
+Note that in order for the sprites to be correctly picked up by the game client, `[binary_path]` still has to be defined in your `.cfg` file:

 ```ini
 [binary_path]